Discriminating mixed qubit states with collective measurements: Abstract

 \section{Abstract}

 It is a central fact in quantum mechanics that non-orthogonal states cannot be distinguished perfectly.
 This property ensures the security of quantum key distribution.
 It is therefore an important task in quantum communication to design and implement strategies to optimally distinguish quantum states.
-In general, when distinguishing multiple copies of quantum states the optimal measurement will be an entangling collective measurement.
+In general, when we have access to multiple copies of quantum states the optimal measurement will be a collective measurement.
 However, to date, collective measurements have not been used to enhance quantum state discrimination.
-One of the main reasons for this is the fact that, in the usual state discrimination setting, at least three copies of a quantum state are required to be measured collectively to outperform separable measurements.
+One of the main reasons for this is the fact that, in the usual state discrimination setting with equal prior probabilities, at least three copies of a quantum state are required to be measured collectively to outperform separable measurements.
 This is very challenging experimentally.
-In this work, we propose and experimentally demonstrate a protocol for distinguishing two copies of single qubit states using collective measurements which achieves a lower probability of error than can be achieved by any non-entangling measurement.
+In this work, by considering unequal prior probabilities, we propose and experimentally demonstrate a protocol for distinguishing two copies of single qubit states using collective measurements which achieves a lower probability of error than can be achieved by any non-entangling measurement.
 We implement our measurements on an IBM Q System One device, a superconducting quantum processor.
-This work represents an important step towards optimising quantum communication systems.
+Additionally, we implemented collective measurements on three and four copies of the unknown state and found they performed poorly.